 Health Risks Associated with Inhaled Microplastics

-Inhalation of microplastics can pose significant health risks, including:
+Inhalation of microplastics in home air can pose significant health risks, including:

-• Inflammation and Oxidative Stress: Long-term inhalation of microplastics can lead to chronic inflammation and oxidative stress in the body.
+• Inflammation and Oxidative Stress – Long-term inhalation can lead to chronic inflammation and oxidative stress in the body

 Mitigation Strategies to Reduce Microplastic Exposure

-To minimize exposure to microplastics, homeowners and professionals should implement these strategies:
+To minimize exposure to microplastics in home air, homeowners and professionals should implement these strategies:

 Expert Tips for Homeowners and Professionals